 Varg was supposed to join forces with Croatian Amor but had to perform on it own.
 The Danish band travelled to Spain via the UK, which caused airport delays, another successful case of Brexit policies.
 In that situation, Varg resorted to a live show focused on his latest works, showcasing his dadaistic pop side.
 It was an entertaining, nonchalant end to the weekend.

 As is usual at the festival, this edition was also home to Vortex: several installations plus VR and AR performances.
 Tundra, the multimedia collective based in St Petersburg, presented Row Signals For Space, commemorating the 60th anniversary of the first manned flight by the Russian cosmonaut Yuri Gagarin.
 A set of concentric circles set in motion, demanding attention and imagining meta-reflections on the power of multimedia to empower society towards new discoveries, interactions and emotions between the environment and us.

 The Canadian Artist Martin Messier proposed a captivating installation with Impulse.
 It elaborates on metaphors of the brain functioning as a machine by highlighting dendrite and axon connections on a human-size scale by using light and wires.
 The brain serves both as receptor and impulsor of the analogy in this case.

 We are pleased that a festival as appreciated as L.E.V.
-2021 was able to take place.
+2021 could take place.
 We can see the light at the end of the tunnel, but it is not a firm reality in these uncertain times.
-Hopefully, we’ll be there in 2022 to fully enjoy a proper state of the art festival, with anniversary celebrations between artists, audience and organisation.
+Hopefully, we’ll be there in 2022 to fully enjoy a proper state-of-the-art festival, with anniversary celebrations between artists, audience and organisation.